 How companies maintain their relevancy in the market

 A company that has effectively fostered inquisitiveness and design thinking has employees who have freedom and support to create new products.
-All it involves is taking the risk of promoting a new product and waiting for the reaction of the market forces.
+All it involves is taking the risk of promoting a new product with various advertising methods including social media, traditional marketing like flyer designs & brochures, billboard advertising, and then waiting for the reaction of the market forces.

 Experience tells that it takes a mere day for the stocks or sales of a company’s brand to fall from top of the charts to rock bottom.
 Creating an environment based on sharing information and problem-solving is a key ingredient in the recipe towards success.
 Such companies enjoy a pool of ideas that if tested and implemented will always win the heart of the client base.